Modern Standard Arabic

 Course description

 This course is designed for students who have no, or very little, previous knowledge or exposure to the Arabic language.
 In the first term, students will be taught how to read, write and accurately pronounce the Arabic script.
-The second term will cover the foundations of forming basic sentences in Arabic.
+The second and third terms will cover the foundations of forming basic sentences in Arabic.
 The course will cover topics including: greetings and introductions, describing people and objects, ordering at a restaurant, friends and family, work and the workplace, and travelling.
-By the end of the second term students should have reached Level A1 of the Common European Framework of Reference for Languages.
+By the end of the course, students should have reached Level A1 of the Common European Framework of Reference for Languages.

 Please note that once you have chosen your course delivery type in person or online you will not be able to change this part way through a course except in exceptional circumstances.